Denial is deadly. If you don’t know that you are sick, you won’t seek the remedy you need.

-But how far should you go to question your emotional and spiritual health?
+How far should you go to question your emotional and spiritual health?
 If you don’t go far enough, you’re still in denial.
-Could you make a serious attempt to put off denial, but still remain in denial?
-It’s possible.
-What you don’t know, you simply don’t know.
+If you go too far, you stop trusting God will take care of you.

 - “I need help.”
 Left to yourself, you realize you wouldn’t make it very far.
+This belief will counter denial.

 Scripture speaks on both of these attitudes: